Carljo32/Pen_testing_Summary/README.md

 This file is my final submission of the challenge assignment for Modules 16 &amp; 17 of UCI's Cybersecurity  Bootcamp.

 For this assignment, I conducted a mock penetration test on the fictional corporation, MegaCorpOne.
-Over two weeks, I explored and attempted to exploit a web application, Linux servers, a Windows workstation, and a Windows Domain Controller.
+Over two weeks, I explored and attempted to exploit Linux servers, a Windows workstation, and a Windows Domain Controller.
 At the end of the testing period, I prepared a report for MegaCorpOne’s management to summarize my findings.

 In my report, I outlined the vulnerabilities I discovered and offered recommended remediation strategies to address each identified security weakness.